 Add a touch of Disney magic to the special day with a Frozen-inspired cake.
 If there are any fans of the hit film coming to yours for Christmas this year then this fantastic cake is a great way to let it go and guarantee smiles all round!
 With its snowy theme, shimmering lustre finish, this cake makes a wonderful Christmas day treat for younger members of the family.

 Another one for the kids!
 This adorable penguin cake design is a brilliant alternative to traditional fruit cakes and great for serving as a Christmas day dessert when you have little ones sat round the table.
 Decorate using our fantastic range of cake toppers or get the kids involved in the fun and make your own!

-The smell of gingerbread alone is enough to get everybody in the Christmas spirit so this lovely cake is the perfect way to celebrate the holiday.
-From sweet to spicy, the varied ingredients in this fantastic recipe is what makes it one of our favourite Christmas cake recipes this year.
+The smell of gingerbread alone is enough to get everybody in the Christmas spirit so this easy cake is the perfect way to celebrate the holiday.
+From sweet to spicy, the varied ingredients in this fantastic recipe is what makes it one of our favourite Christmas cake recipes this time of year.
 For an extra special finishing touch that everyone will love, decorate with flavoured icing.

 Christmas cupcakes are a quick, fun and tasty way to celebrate the special day without the stress and mess.
 Place these shimmering snowflake cupcakes on a cupcake stand for a beautiful festive table centrepiece.
 And, remember, cupcakes mean you don’t have to share.
 Hurrah!